AlexaWu/Python---Databases-and-Web-Data/Using Python to Access Web Data.md

 ```
 #### Sum: 2232
 ---
-# Extracting Data from JSON
+# Part 6 - Extracting Data from JSON

 Write a Python program which will prompt for a URL, read the JSON data from that URL using **urllib** and then parse and extract the comment counts from the JSON data, compute the sum of the numbers in the file and enter the sum below: